 If your monthly debit order volume exceeds the allowed volume as per your surety deposit, your debit orders will fail.

-If you expect this to happen, i.e. because your total volume has increased, please contact email@example.com, so we can assist you in topping up your Surety deposit.
+If you expect this to happen, i.e. because your total volume has increased, please contact email@example.com, so we can assist you in increasing your surety.
+Surety Increase

 Clients in the Insurance Industry needs to process their collections into their own account.
 We would need to move the client from a TPPP current model to System Operator Model.